innoq/typescript-base-app/README.md

 This repository contains an opinionated example of a simple Node/TypeScript web service.
 It's aimed to give non-Node/TS developers an idea of what a simple web application can look like and might serve as a starter for other projects.

+This application needs a running mongodb instance to work.
+If no `DB_CONN_URL` environment variable containing a mongodb connection url is passed, the application falls back to `mongodb://127.0.0.1:27017`.
+If you don't have a running mongodb instance at hand, you can start one running `docker run --name some-mongo -p 127.0.0.1:27017:27017 -d mongo`, assuming you have docker installed.

+Before usage, run `npm install`.

+You can use this service by running:

+* `npm run build` to build the application
+* `npm run start` to (build and) start the application
+* `npm run serve` to start the application in watch mode
+* `npm run test` to run the sample tests

+## This is the ADVANCED BRANCH

+I included an advanced branch to discuss some higher-level TypeScript features and some higher-level architecture approaches.
+You can find more on what's different in the `advanced` branch at the end of this README.
+To have a look at the simpler starter version, please check out the `master` branch.

 ## Some opinionated stuff

 This application uses some extra packages that can be handy for slightly larger services: